Case Study: Athens Regional Health System

 In addition, Vital Stats®, a robust analytical tool was implemented in physician services.
 This tool allows for concurrent evaluation of physician coding practices, collections, productivity and volume statistics.
 The tool provides detailed data that can be collated and analyzed, concurrently, providing business intelligence that can easily translate into actionable steps toward performance improvement-before bottom line results are unfavorably impacted.

-Further, Assay Healthcare Solutions provided coaching and mentoring on daily huddles and staffing to demand.
+Further, Navigant provided coaching and mentoring on daily huddles and staffing to demand.
 The team utilized the conceptual framework for predictability modeling – this assisted nursing in understanding the ongoing day-to-day challenges of patient demand and the supply of clinical labor to deliver staffing solutions that provide sustainable cost savings.

 Additionally, the ARHS and Navigant partnership has positioned a new project management group that is poised to ensure sustainability of the current initiatives, and oversee and implement new initiatives.
 Charles “Chuck” Peck, M.D., the new chief executive officer, will charge the group with additional initiatives based on organizational needs.